 “Blessed are the dead which die in the Lord from henceforth; Yes saith the Spirit, that they may rest from their labors; and their works do follow them”

-Back to the overview of the seals the 1st seal does not appear all that perilous and could very well be unnoticed by most people.
-The 2nd seal on the other hand I think going to be pretty obvious when we are in it.
+Back to the overview of the seals with the day-year-seal concept.
+The 1st seal does not appear all that perilous and could very well be unnoticed by most people.
+The 2nd seal on the other hand I think is going to be a little more obvious when we are in it but most people won’t see beyond the man made destruction that has been building for the last century.
 The 3rd seal of economic collapse seems like a direct consequence of the 2nd seal.
 In the 4th seal not only do we have the continued death from the previous two seals but now we have Death personified in the advent of the man of sin.
 The 5th seal we see the consequence of all the previous seals.
 Also, now looking forward in the book of Revelation we see chapter 13 that just appears without a designated time frame just waiting to be plugged into a sequence.
-Chapter 13 could very well be describing the peril of the 4th and 5th seals showing more detail of the beast’s grip on the inhabitants of the earth.
+Chapter 13 could very well be describing the peril of some of the later seals showing more detail of the beast’s grip on the inhabitants of the earth.

-Now the 6th seal appears to be showing the beginning of a turn of events were the emissaries of Satan have been in the drivers seat and then we see celestial disturbances (which look like many of the trumpet judgments) starting happening.
+Now the 6th seal appears to be showing the beginning of a turn of events were the emissaries of Satan that have been in the drivers seat start seeing celestial disturbances (which look like many of the trumpet judgments) happening.
 They see that God now is beginning to have his say and they are worried about impending wrath.
-Incidentally, the sun becoming black is not mentioned again in Revelation after this point but stars falling from the sky certainly are in the trumpets.
+Incidentally, the sun becoming black appears much like the darkness during the 5th bowl and stars falling from the sky is certainly mentioned in the trumpets judgments.
 One particular thing to note is that mention of the word wrath in the 6th seal is not mentioned again until there in the seventh trumpet.
-(Rev 11:18) The operative word that is used in the between section of scripture is “woe” which comes from a different Greek word than “wrath” does.
+(Rev 11:18) The operative word that is used in the between section of scripture is “woe” which comes from a different Greek word than “wrath” which also labeled as plagues.
 I’m not forgetting 1 Thes 5:9 where Paul says “…we are not appointed to wrath but to attain salvation through our Lord Jesus Christ.”
-It’s not clear to me whether any of God’s wrath really does come before the bowls.
+I’m not convinced that any of God’s wrath really does come before the bowls.
 Now the bowls are clear wrath of God and that appears to be indisputable.
 (Rev 15:1)

 As for the 7th seal in the beginning of chapter 8 we have the half hour of silence then we go right into the trumpets sounding.
-The trumpets could easily all fit into that last one or two seals or years of the tribulation.
+The trumpets could be part of an extended 6th seal expanding it to 2 years making the whole 7 years of Daniel 9:27.
+Then again, Jesus said for the elect’s sake those days would cut short in Matt 24 possibly making it 6 years or less?
+Only the Father knows how shortened.

 Another interesting thing to point out in this section is something that happens after the 6th trumpet Rev 10:7.
 I’ll wait to discuss that passage until section #7 — Thief in the night because it relates that subject directly.